Choosing between gas or electric log splitters comes down to your work.

 If you’ve answered yes to the following questions, then you should consider buying a gas log splitter:

-- Do you need the maximum power of out a log splitter?
+- Do you need the maximum power of a log splitter?

-- Do you live or work in a place where noise isn’t a concern?
+- Do you live or work where noise isn’t a concern?

 - Are you okay with buying gasoline every time you need it?